DIY hydro dipping concrete planters is a great way to decorate your planters- and AMAZINGLY fun!

 And now, I’m loving using this water immersion technique.

 You can actually hydro dip anything!
 If it will take paint, it can be hydro dipped.
+Here’s a tutorial for hydro dipping vases.
 Have fun!

 Pocket Guide to Concrete & Cement Mixes For Crafts